Ruth Orkin: Early life, education and early career

+Career

 Photography

 In 1943, Orkin moved to New York City in pursuit of a career as a freelance photojournalist.
 She began working as a nightclub photographer.
 She photographed Leonard Bernstein in 1947 for The New York Times.
 Shortly after, her freelance career grew as she traveled internationally on assignments and contributed photographs to Life, Look, Ladies' Home Journal, and others.
 Orkin is credited with breaking into a heavily male field.

-Orkin's most celebrated image is An American Girl in Italy (1951).
-The subject of the now-iconic photograph was the 23-year-old Ninalee Craig (known at that time as Jinx Allen).
+Orkin's most-celebrated image is An American Girl in Italy (1951).
+The subject of the later-iconic photograph was 23-year-old Ninalee Craig (known then as Jinx Allen).
 The photograph was part of a series originally titled "Don't Be Afraid to Travel Alone."
 The image depicted Craig as a young woman confidently walking past a group of ogling Italian men in Florence.
 The photo is generally recognized as having been staged.
 However, in recent articles written about the pair, Craig claims that the image was not staged, and was one of many taken throughout the day, aiming to show the fun of traveling alone.